 NPAC SMS responds to M-SET.

 NPAC SMS sends M-ACTION reply with success or failure and reasons for failure.
+For the XML interface, OCRR – OldSpCreateReply.

-If the M-ACTION was successful, the NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT attribute value change to the old service provider for all attributes updated from the following list:
+If the M-ACTION was successful, the NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT attribute value change to the old service provider for all attributes updated from the following list: (For the XML interface, VATN – SvAttributeValueChangeNotification)

 subscriptionOldSP-DueDate